andyfitzsuse/andyfitz.github.io/story.md

 ## 1980's
 * I was born, and still highly regard this decision
-* Computers were ever present in the family home. from green screen to CGA and tractor paper.
+* Computers were ever present in the family home.
+I remember tractor paper.
 The printscreen button actually did that.
 * My father attended Siggraph in North America and took the family along.
 I was at an age where computer graphics were it.
 * Got stuck in a lift with my brother in Vancouver
-* Skied backwards down hill in Canada
+* Skied backwards down hill
 * Saved my baby brother from the pool
 * World Expo 88 in Brisbane

 ## 1990's

-* Simpsons, Sega, Drums
+* Television, video games, playing my drum kit.
 * Laptops at school
 * Rugby and Debating
 * Hex editing game files